 We maintain a searchable database of external scholarship opportunities for students enrolled in graduate, professional and doctoral degree programs offered at PCOM.

-We recommend utilizing the following websites to search for additional external scholarships that may be available for graduate and medical students:
+We also recommend using these third party scholarship searches to look for external scholarships that may be available for graduate and medical students.

 Our office is periodically notified of scholarships and awards offered by external organizations.
 By completing the PCOM Scholarship Profile as part of the application process each year, we will contact qualified students directly to inform them of certain external scholarships for which they may apply.

 The National Health Service Corps (NHSC) scholarship pays tuition and fees as well as provides a living stipend in return for a commitment to work at least two years at an NHSC-approved site in a medically underserved community.